 It’s time to plan your intentional summer!
-If you need help creating a summer plan the whole family will love, then this post is for you!
+If you need help creating a summer plan the whole family will love, then this post is for you (and don’t miss the free summer planning guide)!

 If you’re a mom with children at home, then you know that these years of having them under our roofs are fleeting.